basarat/typescript-react/00 why/README.md

 ***(Git reset file)***
 Next up is *type checking*.
 * Misspell any component name gives us a nice error. `Hellow` (show error)
-* Misspelling any component attribute and you get an error. (compilers)
+* Misspelling any component prop and you get an error. (compilers)
-* Forget to provide a *required* attribute you get an error. (delete framework and show error)
+* Forget to provide a *required* prop you get an error. (delete framework and show error)
 * Provide a value of the wrong type and you get a nice error (point compiler to `framework={123}`)

 ***Git reset file***
 As developers we spend a large chunk of our time refactoring existing code.
 TypeScript is an ideal tool for refactoring.
-* TypeScript makes it easy to rename the component (Hello -> HelloWorld).
+* TypeScript makes it easy to rename the component to something that makes more sense as you understand more of your business requirements (Hello -> Better).
 And this is not a dumb string search and replace, this is true semantic rename.
-* You can easily rename an attribute (compiler -> name)
+* You can easily rename an prop (compiler -> name)
-* And as requirements change and you add new attributes, users of your components get nice errors. (add attribute count: number)
+* And as requirements change and you add new props, users of your components get nice errors. (add prop count: number)
-* If you decide to change the type of an attribute, that is caught too. (message: number)
+* If you decide to change the type of an prop, that is caught too. (message: number)

 These are just some of the refactoring advantages offered by TypeScript.